|Title:||Expanding the Evidence Base for Career and Technical Education (CTE) – Research Network Lead|

 |Program:||Expanding the Evidence Base for Career and Technical Education (CTE) Research Network [Program Details]|

 |Award Period:||5 years (9/01/2018 – 8/31/2023)||Award Amount:||$4,999,998|

-Partners: Association for Career and Technical Education (ACTE) and Jobs for the Future (JFF)
+Partner Institutions: Association for Career and Technical Education (ACTE), Jobs for the Future (JFF), and Vanderbilt University

-Products: The CTE Network Lead will engage in ongoing dissemination activities with other members of the Network to develop products that advance the CTE research field and educate the public about what works in CTE.
-Products will include the Network website, an evaluability assessment report, a research synthesis, briefings for policymakers and practitioners, and presentations for a range of stakeholders.
+Products: The network lead will engage in ongoing dissemination activities with other members of the network to develop products that advance the CTE research field and educate the public about what works in CTE.
+Products will include the network website, an evaluability assessment report, a research synthesis, briefings for policymakers and practitioners, and presentations for a range of stakeholders.

 Related IES Projects: Extending the Reach of the Career and Technical Education (CTE) Research Network—Research Network Lead 2.0 (R305N230016)

 ERIC Citations: Find available citations in ERIC for this award here.